chloe almeda pottery

 Vashon Island Winter Studio Tour (completed)

-This was the first time I’ve ever showcased my pottery in person & the first time I’ve collaborated with my mom on an event (I still can’t believe this happened!)
+This was the first time I’ve ever showcased my pottery in person & the first time I’ve collaborated with my mom on an event (I share all about the experience here)

 Events, 2025